SubstrateChess/pallet-chess/README.md

 - `RapidPeriod`: 150 blocks (~15 minutes)
 - `DailyPeriod`: 14400 blocks (~1 day)

-In case a player takes longer than the expected time for their move, they lose the match.
+In case player `A` takes longer than the expected time for their move, then player `B` has the right to call `clear_abandoned_match` and claim victory, taking both deposits.

-The first move of the match is the only exception (right after Opponent calls `join_match`).
-Challenger (who always makes the first move) can take 100x longer than the average move, and the match results in draw in case time runs out.

-#### Match Bets

-This pallet is loosely coupled with FRAME's `pallet-assets` (or any other pallet that implements `Inspect` + `Transfer` traits from `frame_support::traits::fungibles`).

-In order to create a match, Challenger chooses an Asset Id and an amount.
-During the execution of `create_match`, a deposit of such asset amount is made from their account.

-As soon as Opponent calls `join_match`, an equal deposit is made from their account.

-The winner of the match receives both deposits as reward.
-In case of draws, both players get their deposits back.
+If `B` takes longer than `10 x _Period` to claim their victory, then some third party `C` is incentivized to act as a "janitor" and call `clear_abandoned_match` on their behalf.
+In this case, `C` gets a percentage of the winner's prize.
+This percentage is defined as a `Config` type called `IncentiveShare`.

+If the deposits are too small and the janitor incentive is smaller than the asset's `minimum_balance`, then the janitor takes the entire prize.

 ### Extrinsic Weights